 also speed up nerve conduction through practice.

-with a classical pianist, the pianist would win, hands down.
+pianist, the pianist would win, hands down.

 The real key to reaction time is practice.
 By repeating the same movements, you make